 40. Card Games

-If you’re looking for a hobby that is equal parts fun, challenging, and productive, you might choose to take up sudoku.
-Sudoku improves concentration, memory, problem-solving skills, and reduces anxiety and stress.
-You could purchase a dedicated Sudoku book or there are also free Sudoku mobile apps available for on-the-go puzzling.
+If you’re looking for a hobby equal parts fun, challenging, and productive, you might choose to take up sudoku.
+Sudoku improves concentration, memory, and problem-solving skills and reduces anxiety and stress.
+You could purchase a dedicated Sudoku book or free Sudoku mobile apps available for on-the-go puzzling.

 42. Watching Movies

-With streaming services like Netflix consistently adding new and old movies to their online library, these are an excellent option for those that enjoy getting lost in a movie to pass time and broaden their cultural horizons.
-Some local libraries also offer free movie rentals, which could be a great way to reduce the cost.
+With streaming services like Netflix consistently adding new and old movies to their online library, these are an excellent option for those that enjoy getting lost in a movie to pass the time and broaden their cultural horizons.
+Some local libraries also offer free movie rentals, which could greatly reduce the cost.

 43. Listen to Podcasts

-More and more of us are choosing to consume podcasts in our day-to-day lives.
-Podcasts are great for on-the-go listening and can be informative and entertaining.
-Available on most streaming services such as Spotify or Apple Music, podcasts are as accessible as listening to your favorite album.
+More and more of us are choosing to consume podcasts daily.
+Podcasts are great for on-the-go listening and can be informative and entertaining, and it’s a free hobby.
+Available on most streaming services, such as Spotify or Apple Music, podcasts are as accessible as listening to your favorite album.

 44. Listen to Music

 Listening to music can be therapeutic and has a multitude of emotional benefits.
-As mentioned above, streaming services are a great choice if you enjoy listening to a huge myriad of music, and with free trials and multi-user discounts available, the subscription fees are quite inexpensive.
-And of course, the good old-fashion radio still works (and most stations have free radio through their website as well).
+As mentioned above, streaming services are a great choice if you enjoy listening to a huge myriad of music.

 45. Play an Instrument

 Learning to play a new instrument is proven to enhance memory, concentration, discipline, and patience.
-Beyond the initial investment of purchasing the instrument (which are often much cheaper second hand), there is very little cost involved and a lot to be gained from this hobby.
+Beyond the initial investment of purchasing the instrument (which is often much cheaper second-hand), there is minimal cost and much to be gained from this hobby.

-Juggling may seem like a very niche hobby, however, there are many benefits you may not have considered.
-Juggling is actually a great workout and increases concentration and focus.
+Juggling may seem like a very niche hobby.
+However, there are many benefits you may not have considered.
+Juggling is a great workout and increases concentration and focus.
 It’s a hobby that can be practiced anywhere, so if you find yourself with some free time, no matter where you are, you could be working on your juggling skills to pass the time.

-Genealogy is incredibly interesting and could uncover some hidden secrets in your family’s past.
-Maybe it’s a distant link to royalty or a groundbreaking invention; why not find out exactly where your family history lies?
-Many genealogy records are available for free, making this a great low-cost hobby.
+Genealogy is fascinating and could uncover hidden secrets in your family’s past.
+Maybe it’s a distant link to royalty or a groundbreaking invention.
+Why not find out exactly where your family history lies?
+Many genealogy records are available for free, making this a tremendous low-cost hobby.

-Couponing is a hobby we can all do and we can all benefit from.
+Couponing is a hobby we can all do and benefit from.
 Who doesn’t enjoy saving money on their grocery shop or online clothes order?
-Whether you choose to coupon online (see our list of the best coupon sites), with magazines, or in any other format, this is a rewarding way to pass time and enables you to get the most for your money.
+Whether you choose to coupon online (see our list of the best coupon sites), with magazines, or in any other format, this is a rewarding way to pass the time and enables you to get the most for your money.

-Whether you have a couple of hours or a couple of days to offer, charities and organizations are often looking for volunteers to help out with their services.
+Whether you have a couple of hours or days to offer, charities and organizations often seek volunteers to help out with their services.
 If you’re a student, this is an excellent way to enhance your resume, and if you’re not a student, what better way to spend your free time than to help out a good cause?

-Whether you choose to try out one or a few of these hobbies, just the act of doing so is likely to increase your confidence and self-esteem.
+Whether you try out one or a few of these interesting hobbies, just doing so will likely increase your confidence and self-esteem.

 Regain some balance in your life by taking the time to work on yourself and learn a new skill at the same time while pursuing one of these cheap hobbies.